baowenbo/DAIN/README.md

 ### Slow-motion Generation
 Our model is fully capable of generating slow-motion effect with minor modification on the network architecture.
-Run the following code with to generate x4 slow-motion effect:
+Run the following code by specifying `time_step = 0.25` to generate x4 slow-motion effect:

     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury_slowmotion.py --netName DAIN_slowmotion --time_step 0.25

-or
+or set `time_step` to `0.125` or `0.1` as follows

     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury_slowmotion.py --netName DAIN_slowmotion --time_step 0.125
     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury_slowmotion.py --netName DAIN_slowmotion --time_step 0.1
-for x8 and x10 slow-motion respectively.
-Or, if you would like to have x100 slow-motion for a little fun.
+to generate x8 and x10 slow-motion respectively.
+Or if you would like to have x100 slow-motion for a little fun.

     $ CUDA_VISIBLE_DEVICES=0 python demo_MiddleBury_slowmotion.py --netName DAIN_slowmotion --time_step 0.01

-You may also want to create gif animations as follows:
+You may also want to create gif animations by:

     $ cd MiddleBurySet/other-result-author/[random number]/Beanbags
     $ convert -delay 1 *.png -loop 0 Beanbags.gif //1*10ms delay